create3000/x_ite/docs/_posts/components/DIS/ReceiverPdu.md

 ### SFFloat [in, out] **receivedPower**

-ReceivedPower indicates radio frequency (RF) power received, in units of decibel-milliwatts (dBm), after applying any propagation loss and antenna gain
+*receivedPower* indicates radio frequency (RF) power received, in units of decibel-milliwatts (dBm), after applying any propagation loss and antenna gain

 ### SFInt32 [in, out] **receiverState**

-ReceiverState indicates if receiver is currently idle or busy via one of these enumerated values: 0 = off, 1 = on but not receiving, or 2 = on and receiving.
+*receiverState* indicates if receiver is currently idle or busy via one of these enumerated values: 0 = off, 1 = on but not receiving, or 2 = on and receiving.

 ### SFBool [in, out] **rtpHeaderExpected** FALSE